ETH-NEXUS/civicutils/README.md

 #### Filtering CIViC information

 CIViCutils enables filtering of CIViC data based on several features.
 A comprehensive overview of features is provided below.
 Note supplied filtering parameters are evaluated in the order in which they are listed in the function definition, and not in the order specified during the function call.
-The logic for combining multiple filters is always 'AND'; when the desired filtering logic in not possible in one single call, then the function needs to be applied to the data subsequently several times.
+The logic for combining multiple filters is always `AND`; when the desired filtering logic in not possible in one single call, then the function needs to be applied to the data subsequently several times.

 Complete list of filters available:
 * Select or exclude specific gene identifiers (Entrez symbols, Entrez IDs or CIViC IDs).